-Two-time world champion Paulie Ayala began Punching Out Parkinson's in September of 2011 as an added program to his gym, University of Hard Knocks.
+Two-time world champion Paulie Ayala began Punching Out Parkinson's in September of 2011 as an added program to his gym, the University of Hard Knocks.
 Paulie has been in the sport of boxing for 42 1/2 years.
-With his experience and compassion for the sport he has dedicated his time and expertise in designing a regimen for the many people who suffer from Parkinson's disease.
+With his experience and compassion for the sport, he has dedicated his time and expertise to designing a regimen for the many people who suffer from Parkinson's disease.

 The boxing regimen is more than just another "workout routine".
 The workout is designed to improve an individual's movement, speed, eye to hand coordination, balance, strength, speech, endurance and self-image-all the areas PD takes away.